pviotti/trade-processor/README.md

 ![Country of origin distribution map](doc/screenshot.png)

-In its current implementation, the Trade Porcessor feature a map-based visualization of the country of origin of the transactions processed so far.
+The current implementation of the Trade Processor features a map-based visualization of the country of origin of the transactions processed so far.
 It would be fairly easy to add further graphs to get more insights from the processed data.